qurusales/qurusales.github.io/_qis/dynamicresizet.md

 ---

 ### Feature ###

-Create perfect detail at any size image
++ Responsive image creation in response to browser generated demand
++ API driven resizing
++ Image zooming
++ Slideshow
++ Viewing gallery
++ Full screen

 ### Advantage ###

-There is an almost non exisrtent barrier to entry
+Images do not need to be sized to pre-determined dimensions.
+Rather the images will dynamically re-size to fit the page or screen size and can be zoomed to the full size of the original image for optimum sharpness and detail.

+This allows flexibility to deliver thumbnails, respond to varying size requests and viewing formats to mobile and desktop devices.

 ### Benefit ###

-Give your customers the opportunity to buy more online by showing perfect details of every part of every image of every product.
+Adopting an open source code solution lets you create a better performing environment that uses less bandwidth and delivers faster speeds whilst delivering ultimate detail, showing perfect details of every part of every image of every product.

+{% include otherfeatures.html %}